datocms/old-website/src/docs/ui-extensions/configuration-parameters.md

 There are two types of configuration parameters that can be set up for an extension:

 * **Global parameters** are project-wide settings and are applied to every field within the project that uses the extension.
 You can set them up under the *Settings > UI Extensions* section;
 * **Instance parameters** are field-specific settings.
-Every time you assing an extension to a field you set different parameters directly within the Presentation tab of the fields settings.
+Every time you assing an extension to a field you can set different parameters directly within the Presentation tab of the fields's settings.

 ### Defining parameters